REJack/TS3WI-AdminLTE/README.md

 # TS3WI-AdminLTE
-AdminLTE Theme for Teamspeak 3 Webinterface by Psychokiller
+AdminLTE Template for Teamspeak 3 Webinterface by Psychokiller